northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 Using sbatch
 =============
-You use the ``sbatch`` command with a bash script to specify the resources you need to run your jobs, such as the number of nodes you want to run your jobs on and how much memory you’ll need.
-Slurm then schedules your job based on the availability of the resources you’ve specified.
+You use the ``sbatch`` command with a bash script to specify the resources you need to run your jobs, such as the number of nodes wanted to run jobs on and the amount of memory required.
+Slurm then schedules your job based on the available resources specified.

 The general format for submitting a job to the scheduler is as follows::